ankane/blind_index/README.md

 ## Getting Started

 > Note: Your model should already be set up with Lockbox or attr_encrypted.
 The examples are for a `User` model with `encrypts :email` or `attr_encrypted :email`.
-See the [full example](https://ankane.org/securing-user-emails-in-rails) if needed.
+See the full examples for [Lockbox](https://ankane.org/securing-user-emails-lockbox) and [attr_encrypted](https://ankane.org/securing-user-emails-in-rails) if needed.

 First, generate a key